AyushG108/data_efficient_PINN_for_multiphysics/README.md

 ## Adaptive Loss Weighting: GradNorm

 GradNorm balances multiple loss terms by making their gradient magnitudes equal.
-The idea is simple: if one loss is dominating training, its weight gets reduced.

 ### How it works: